hschne/tired-dad-notes/template/content.md

 </svg>
 </div>

 Baby like to do strange things.
-Sometimes stare at random spots.
+Sometimes stare at random spots for long time.
 Sometimes claw at your face (baby fingernails surprisingly sharp!).
 Sometimes randomly throw things on the ground.
 Tired dad figure baby be a lot like cat!
 Or maybe cat be like baby?

-Tired dad sometimes worry that is gonna fuck up baby life.
-Then remember that everyone and everything is fucked up in some way.
+Tired dad sometimes worry that is gonna screw up baby life.
+Then remember that everyone and everything is screw up in some way (especially tired dad).
 Is okay!
-Now tired dad just try to make sure smol baby is fucked up in a nice way.
+Now tired dad just try to make sure smol baby is screw up in nice way!

-Sometimes smol baby be real smol demon.
+Sometimes smol baby be smol demon!
 Is cry all the time, is no sleep, is unbearable!
-Tired dad be ask "Why you so mean baby!?", maybe wonder if have baby was good idea even (is okay to think that sometimes).
-Then smol baby do a big laugh in dad face and suddenly everything okay again!
+Tired dad be ask "Why you so mean baby!?".
+Maybe wonder if have baby was good idea even (is okay to think that sometimes!).
+Then smol baby do big laugh in dad face - everything okay again!
 Tired dad forgive you smol demon baby!

-Carry baby around is hard work, make tired dad much back pain!
-Be careful tired dad!
+Smol baby smile sometimes.
+This be very cute!
+But also mean smol baby plan something.
+Tired dad no know what.
+Maybe hit tired dad in face?
+Maybe throw up?
+Maybe make giant dead racoon smelling poo again!
+What are you going to do smol baby?!

-When smol baby grow into not-so-smol baby it learn many new thing.
-This good and make tired dad very happy.
-But also make life with baby harder.
-Smol baby suddenly grab everything and throw down and make kaput, oh no!
+When smol baby grow up to not-so-smol baby it learn many new thing.
+This good and make tired dad very happy!
+But also make life hard.
+Smol baby run around!
+Smol baby grab everything and throw to ground and make kaput, oh no!
+Tired dad try stay calm but is very hard!

 ---